Shiva108/ai-llm-red-team-handbook/docs/Chapter_22_Cross_Modal_Multimodal_Attacks.md

 **The Multimodal Attack Surface:**

-The emergence of multimodal AI systems—models that process text, images, audio, and video simultaneously—has dramatically expanded the attack surface for adversaries.
+The emergence of multimodal AI systems-models that process text, images, audio, and video simultaneously-has dramatically expanded the attack surface for adversaries.
 While text-only LLMs have well-studied vulnerabilities, multimodal models introduce entirely new attack vectors where malicious instructions can be hidden in images, audio waveforms, or transmitted across modalities to bypass safety filters.

 **Why Multimodal Attacks Matter:**